 The Fortress Museum contains historical exhibits centered on courtly life enjoyed by the prince-archbishops and the history of Hohensalzburg’s evolving construction.

 There’s more to see than just the castle’s history at this terrific place.
 This huge castle contains other gems.
-The Marionette Museum, often known as the “Salzburg Puppet Museum,” houses all kinds of unique puppets from the renowned Salzburg Marionette Theatre.
+The Marionette Museum, often known as the “Salzburg Puppet Museum,” houses all kinds of unique puppets and figurines from the renowned Salzburg Marionette Theatre.

 Rainer Regiment Museum